 When a tenant is moving out before you go through your tenant vacating checklist make sure to get a forwarding address especially if you are dealing with someone who is leaving on bad terms or has been difficult over the terms of the lease.
 You may need to follow up with them about the condition of the apartment or any other issues written notice the way to go about it.
 To ensure you will be able to reach them to let them know that they will be receiving their security deposit in the mail at their new location.

 Typically, the security deposit is equal to one or two month’s rent and is given to the landlord at the start of the lease.
 You have the right to use this deposit to clean and repair the rental unit and also withhold this deposit in the event that the tenant does not complete their rent payment.
-If the apartment is in the condition that the tenant found it in when they moved in, they are entitled to receive these monies back in its total amount.
+If the apartment is in the condition that the tenant found it in when they moved in, they are entitled to receive this money back in its total amount.

-And the most important piece of advice – Don’t forget to collect the keys!
+The most important piece of advice – Don’t forget to collect the keys!